-Multiple Counties, California County and State Native Americans and the California Mission System, 1769-1848 Name of multiple listing (if applicable)
+Multiple Counties, California County and State Native Americans and the California Mission System, 1769-1848

 2014; Ross et al. 2016).
 Beyond these regional trends, archaeologists have documented hundreds of distinct types of glass beads from Mission Period sites in California, highlighting their importance for Native people (e.g., Meighan in press).